bmalkmus/manOfMystery/README.md

 # manOfMystery

-An encryption based project for a recent job interviewing process.
+An encryption based project for a recent job interview process.